 Third offense - The device will be confiscated.
 A detention will be assigned.
 The student's parent/guardian will be notified and required to pick up the device in the school office.
 Additionally, the student will be prohibited from bringing the device to school for the next 10 school days.
-If the student is found in possession of the device during this 10-day period, the student will be prohibited from bringing the device to school for the remainder of the school year.
+If the student is found in possession of the device during this 10-day period, the student will be prohibited from bringing the device to school year.
 The student will also face consequences for insubordination.